bring/developer-site/_posts/2018-07-27-configuring-jenv-the-right-way.md

 * Run the following commands if you are using maven :
 ```
-  $ jenv enable-plugins maven
+  $ jenv enable-plugin maven
 ```
 ```
-  $ jenv enable-plugins export
+  $ jenv enable-plugin export
 ```

-_**PS :**_ If you get errors stating that the command enable-plugins is not found, you must restart your terminal and things should work properly thereafter.
+_**PS :**_ If you get errors stating that the command enable-plugin is not found, you must restart your terminal and things should work properly thereafter.

-I had to run `jenv enable-plugins export` because my `jenv` was not able to control my `JAVA_HOME`.
-Also failing to run `jenv enable-plugins maven` will throw weird errors when trying to compile your project.
+I had to run `jenv enable-plugin export` because my `jenv` was not able to control my `JAVA_HOME`.
+Also failing to run `jenv enable-plugin maven` will throw weird errors when trying to compile your project.

 Now..
 You are all set...